 Musée Saint-Loup: natural history and archaeology are featured on the ground floor while art can be found upstairs

-Apothicairerie de l’Hôtel-Dieu-le-Compte: apothecary (pharmacy) museum, closed for renovations & scheduled to reopen in 2021
+Apothicairerie de l’Hôtel-Dieu-le-Compte: apothecary (pharmacy) museum, reopened in December 2022 after being closed for renovations

 Musée de Vauluisant (Bonneterie et Art Troyen du XVI siècle): showcasing Troye’s textile industry and 16th century art

 Le cœur de Troyes: a big, fat stainless steel heart weighing in at 2 tons—go take your picture in front of it!
 (P.S.
 It lights up in red at nighttime.)

 Lili ou la dame au chapeau: Lili is made of bronze and is waiting on this bench for you.
 Go say hi!

 Ruelle des chats: This is one of the most famous streets in Troyes.
 It’s a very narrow alley and apparently, cats used to jump from roof to roof.